txstate-etc/oracle-async/README.md

   ORACLE_LOWERCASE= #('true')
   # If this is truthy, row objects will have lowercase keys instead of uppercase, just a quality
   # of life thing.
 You can also set this as a default at runtime with `db.setQueryOptions({ lowerCaseColumns: true })`

+  ORACLE_THICK_CLIENT= #(default false, any value other than the string 'true' is evaluated as false) ORACLE_CLIENT_LIBDIR=
+  # Enables the use of the thick client.
+See below in Advanced Usage for more information.
 ```

 This way, connecting is very simple, and you don't have to worry about creating a singleton pool for the rest of your codebase to import: